Organic & Thin Film Field Effect Transistor Fabrication Guide

 It is also important when handling the substrates to use tweezers at all times, and to handle them by the corners to avoid scratching or contaminating the main body of the substrate.

 The exact cleaning routine will depend upon the equipment that is available (make and model of ultrasonic bath) as well as the concentration and temperature of solutions, however the routine below should provide a good base point.
-Note that we use a James Sonic 2200M ultrasonic bath which we fill with boiling water to provide hot sonication for both the Hellmanex and the NaOH, reducing cleaning times and improving the performance of the cleaning solutions.
+The ultrasonic bath should be filled with boiling water to provide hot sonication for both the Hellmanex and the NaOH, reducing cleaning times and improving the performance of the cleaning solutions.

 Note: Always take additional care when handling acid/bases especially when hot and always file appropriate risk assessments with your departmental safety officer before undertaking work.
 MSDS sheets are available from Ossila.com.